 You’ll gain hands-on experience in journalism and public relations – whether it be on our campus in the heart of downtown Indianapolis or on Zoom during an online class.

 To give you boost for your freshmen year, high school seniors interested in majoring in journalism or public relations have the opportunity to apply for a scholarship in the amount of $1,820!
 Applicants must submit an essay that includes a description of your intended career path in journalism or public relations and how this opportunity will benefit your personal, professional, and career goals.
 Learn more!

 Journalists and other storytellers have recorded the first draft of history since the beginning of modern civilization.
 They continue to be the chroniclers of society.
 In the Department of Journalism and Public Relations, we know that the practice of storytelling remains as crucial to society as it ever was.

-Our students and former students are on the front lines disseminating information about the COVID-19 pandemic, reporting on protests over racial inequality and on cultural flashpoints, and reporting from the Super Bowl or from the Olympics.
+Our students and former students serve on the front lines disseminating information about the COVID-19 pandemic, reporting on protests over racial inequality and on cultural flashpoints, and reporting from the Super Bowl or from the Olympics.
 They work as communication experts at companies, organizations and government institutions.
 We teach our students to adjust to the changing world by learning what questions to ask and where to go for answers; how to write well and think critically; and to recognize that we all have a responsibility to ourselves and to our society.